pfsense/docs/source/packages/arping-package.rst

 .. include:: /substitutions.rsti

-Arping package
+Arping Package
 ==============

-arping is a utility to test the reachability and responsiveness of hosts to ARP.
+`arping`_ is a utility to test the reachability and responsiveness of hosts to ARP.
 It is effectively like ICMP ping, except using ARP instead.
 This is beneficial in circumstances where the host has a firewall enabled (every host even firewalled will respond to ARP), or there is no layer 3